shayaljindal55/react-stock-check/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To run this project :

-Step 1: Download or clone the source code from `https://github.com/shayaljindal55/react-stock-check` Step 2: Open the source code is any IDE of your choice.
+- Download or clone the source code from `https://github.com/shayaljindal55/react-stock-check`
+- Open the source code is any IDE of your choice.
-Step 3: Run npm install and wait for the complete execution of the command Step 4: Run npm start
+- Run npm install and wait for the complete execution of the command
+- Run npm start
-Step 5: Open http://localhost:3000 to run the app in browser in development mode
+- Open http://localhost:3000 to run the app in browser in development mode

 - http://localhost:3000 - Landing Page with link to move to `/stocks` route.
 - http://localhost:3000/stocks to directly render `/stocks` route with modal fearure to manage (add/remove) stocks.